Homeschool Diner Logo -- 1960's style sign with atomic starburst

 are being challenged and learning new things.

-You'll need to get to know your child from a math perspective.
-Take the
+for your child, you'll need to get to know him or her from a math

-time to figure out his or her current level of math knowledge.
-Find out
+Take the time to figure out his or her current level of math knowledge.
+Find

-whether your child learns better with workbooks, manipulatives, computer
+out whether your child learns better with workbooks, manipulatives,

-resources, alternative approaches, or a combination of these.
-You'll need
+computer resources, fun or creative alternative approaches, or a

-to find the right balance of new material and repetition for your particular
+You'll need to find the right balance of new material and repetition for your

-child -- giving them enough practice to master a topic, but not so much
+particular child -- giving them enough practice to master a topic, but not so

-practice that they lose their desire to do math at all.
-You'll want to find
+much practice that they lose their desire to do math at all.
+You'll want to

-additional (extra-curricular) resources that spark their interests and intrigue
+find additional (extra-curricular) resources that spark their interests and

 concepts and how to explain new concepts so that your child will have a